rozer821/Unsupervised-Deep-Shape-Descriptor-with-Point-Distribution-Learning/README.md

 # Unsupervised Deep Shape Descriptor with Point Distribution Learning
 This repository contains sampling code for the 'Unsupervised Deep Shape Descriptor with Point Distribution Learning'.
 It contains implemetation details and important infomation for training and testing.
+You are welcome to use it in different tasks, such as segmentation.

 ## Data
 On contrary to using the entire ShapeNet(55) subset contains 55 categories and 57,000 data in total, we follow the same setting as in [3DGAN](http://3dgan.csail.mit.edu/papers/3dgan_nips.pdf) where only seven categories are used in training and evaluation is on ModelNet40.